Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 3. Alternative to grilling:

-• For chicken and peppers: Heat large non stick pan on stove to medium high.
+• For chicken and peppers: Heat large non stick pan on stove to medium-high heat.
 Add chicken and peppers.
 Cook for 3-5 minutes on one side, depending on thickness of chicken.
 Turn and cook another 3 minutes or more on the other side until chicken reaches 160F/71C.

 4. Dietary Preferences: Replace the chicken with cubed tofu (or more veggies) for a vegetarian version.
 And for a dairy-free version, omit the cheese.